atraboulsi27/Needleman-Wunsch/README.md

                   same run.
 By default, only the CPU version is run.
 ```

-# The Global Alignment Problem, and the Needleman-Wunsch Algorithm:
+# The Global Alignment Problem and the Needleman-Wunsch Algorithm:

 Question 2 here.